rochacbruno/impedimenta/ansible/physical/roles/user-ichimonji10/README.md

 * Create a user that belongs to the appropriate groups, depending on the groups that the target host belongs to.
 * Include the "check-units" role.
-* Install several useful applications, and create the directories referenced by those application's configuration files.
+* Install several configuration files, plus the things (like directories) that they reference.

 On VM hosts, also do the following: